timotejroiko/discord.js-light/README.md

 ## Command handlers

-djs-shenanigans has 3 different ways of working depending on the command handler mode:
+djs-shenanigans has 3 different ways of working depending on the command handler mode.
+The command handler will process all messages that start with a valid custom prefix, a default prefix or a bot mention.
+All other messages will be ignored.
+All bot responses are cached by default.
+The command handler also listens to message edits and processes them as new messages.
+You can differentiate between new and updated messages by checking for the existence of message.editedTimestamp.
+If responding to a message edit using message.send(), the response will be sent as a message edit if the previous response is cached (see non-standard API).
+When using Router or File mode, empty commands (prefix + nothing or mention + nothing) will be processed as a "nocommand" command.

 ### Message Event Mode

 options.enableHandler set to false or omitted.

 In this mode, client will listen to messages that start with a valid prefix and emit them as a "message" event.
+This is the most barebones setup, messages are captured from the raw event, checked for prefixes and bot users and then emitted.
+You can also use this event to capture messages from whitelisted channels, regardless of command handler mode (see non-standard API).
 Example:

 ```js
 const client = require("djs-shenanigans")({